-Podularity.com was launched at the end of October ’07.
-Since then George Miller has interviewed Booker prize-winners, Peter Carey, Kazuo Ishiguro, and Aravind Adiga, cult New York novelist Paul Auster, 2008 Pulitzer prize-winner Juno Diaz, Nobel laureate Orhan Pamuk and best-selling children’s author Philip Pullman, among many others.
+Podularity.com was launched in October 2007.
+Since then, George Miller has interviewed Booker prize-winners, Hilary Mantel, Peter Carey, Kazuo Ishiguro, and Aravind Adiga, cult New York novelist Paul Auster, 2008 Pulitzer prize-winner Juno Diaz, Nobel laureate Orhan Pamuk and best-selling children’s author Philip Pullman, among many others.
+(Click here for the full A-Z list of interviewees – this remains a work in progress, but one day it will be complete – and click here for some nice things which have been said about the experience of being interviewed by George.)

 Why Did You Set Up Podularity?